e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 :diamonds: ## Training format & Important notes:

-The class schedule will be published to registered candidates prior to the program start date.
+The class schedule will be published to registered candidates before the program start date.
 - Classes may not be recorded.
 Please take notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified to the participants.
+- :bell: During the program, the candidates will be using their own AWS account to perform the daily tasks, projects, and assignments.

 ----------------------------

 :pencil: ## Instructions for Lab Assignments
+- Candidates to create a public git repository named ***'aws-architect-masterclass'*** in their git account and store all the assignments and project work in that git repository.
 - Lab assignments need to be documented properly in markdown file format and submitted in designated folders.
-- The markdown file should contain the assignment problem, Each and every step to create the solution with screenshots and code snippets where ever required.
+- The markdown file should contain the assignment problem and every step to create the solution with screenshots and code snippets wherever required.
-- Document trouble shooting, problem & solution in Markdown file [here](https://github.com/e2eSolutionArchitect/KEDB/blob/main/azure/azure-troubleshoot.md).
+- Document troubleshooting, problem & solution in the Markdown file
 - Troubleshoot document should be updated as and when any issue is faced and resolved.

 ----------------------------